VonHeikemen/tinytina-js/README.md

 # Tinytina

-Is command-line utility that reads data from json a file and feeds it to an http client.
+Is a command-line utility that reads data from json a file and feeds it to an http client.
 Is like the mix of `curl` and `postman` that nobody ask for.

 ## Getting started